 The Fingernail Ridges Spots and Lines

 Horizontal ridges (grooves) on all the nails can suggest a change or interruptions in the individual’s health possibly due to severe dieting, long-term stress, acute infections, injury or trauma.
+These grooves are less common compared to the vertical ones.

 Vertical grooves can occur with old age, but on a young person, they can show a delicate constitution, nervousness, stress, hormonal changes or poor nutrition.
 If all the nails have the ridges, it could also be due to rheumatoid arthritis or overuse of nail polish removers.